Hurricanes in Virginia

 in 1969, Hurricane Camille dropped at least 27" of rain overnight in Nelson County Source: National Oceanic and Atmospheric Administration (NOAA), Hurricane Camille - August 16-21, 1969

-One effect of the storm is that emergency managers began to plan for the risks of hurricane damage that might occur far from the Atlantic Ocean.
+One effect of that storm is that emergency managers began to plan for the risks of hurricane damage that might occur far from the Atlantic Ocean.
 The winds and storm surge, the rise in sea level associated with the lower barometric pressure in the eye of the hurricane, is only one of the threats.
 Hurricanes can cause falling trees, landslides, loss of electricity and drinking water, and disruption of the transportation network within the Appalachian Plateau, the Valley and Ridge Province, the Blue Ridge, and the Piedmont as well as on the Coastal Plain.

 Geologists and hydrologists also realized after Hurricane Camille that such major storms occur every 500-1,000 years in the watersheds of the Blue Ridge.
 Such massive rainstorms are rare events, but occur frequently enough to be a key factor in shaping the morphology of the Blue Ridge.

 Topographic change is a process of "punctuated evolution" as well as gradual change.
 In just a minutes, big storms can transform the landscape more significantly than centuries of slow erosion.
 The 1969 storm and a 1995 flash flood in Madison County revealed that much of the carving of stream valleys, and much of the lowering of Virginia's mountains, occurs in short bursts during major storm events more than from annual slow erosion.
-Intermittent punctuated evolution, rather than steady change, shapes the landscape.7
+Intermittent punctuated evolution, rather than steady change, shapes the landscape.9

 Hurricane Agnes created massive flooding to Central Virginia in 1972.
 Floodwaters flowing over the top of the two dams on the Occoquan River destroyed the Route 123 bridge at the Town of Occoquan, plus one of the Route 1 bridges downstream.